Motor Car Act 1903

 The Motor Car Act 1903 (3 Edw.
 7. c.
 36) was an Act of the United Kingdom Parliament that received royal assent on 14 August 1903, which introduced motor vehicle registration, driver licensing and increased the speed limit.

 Context

-The Act followed the Locomotives on Highways Act 1896 which had increased the speed limit for motorcars to 14 mph from the previous 4 mph in rural area and 2 mph in towns.
+The act followed the Locomotives on Highways Act 1896 (59 & 60 Vict. c.
+36) which had increased the speed limit for motorcars to 14 mph from the previous 4 mph in rural area and 2 mph in towns.

 There were some who wished to see the speed limit removed altogether.
-The influential Automobile Club (soon to become the Royal Automobile Club or RAC) was split on the subject; the chair of the working group on the Bill was John Douglas-Scott-Montagu MP who took a moderate line supporting speed limits, but was opposed on this by the chairman of the organisation Roger Wallace who were 'strongly against any speed limit' and described Montagu as a 'traitor'.
+The influential Automobile Club (soon to become the Royal Automobile Club or RAC) was split on the subject; the chair of the working group on the bill was John Douglas-Scott-Montagu MP who took a moderate line supporting speed limits, but was opposed on this by the chairman of the organisation Roger Wallace who were 'strongly against any speed limit' and described Montagu as a 'traitor'.
 The secretary of the club publicly proposed a 'compromise' of 25 mph without authorisation.
 Parliamentary debates were described as 'bitter'.